NOAA-ORR-ERD/PyNUCOS/README.rst

 There are also a few utilities that are not strictly unit conversion:

-- converting latitude/longitude to/from degrees, degrees minutes seconds, etc (and formatting as Unicode objects)
+- Converting latitude/longitude to/from degrees, degrees minutes seconds, etc (and formatting as Unicode objects)

 NOTE: lat-long parsing and formatting is also available in the `lat-long parser project <https://github.com/NOAA-ORR-ERD/lat_lon_parser>`_

-- converting to/from oil mass units to/from volume units.
+- converting to/from oil mass units to/from volume units: e.g. tons to barrels.

 Installing
 ==========

-As of version 3, PyNUCOS is on PyPi and conda  forge, and of course, can be installed from source.
+As of version 3, PyNUCOS is on PyPi and conda-forge, and of course, can be installed from source.

 **From PyPi:** ::